-- 2.4 Children may be protected through security systems, eg filtering technology.
-Where these are available, they should be clearly and regularly promoted to customers. - 2.5 Content classified M or above, especially that containing sexual or violent material, should not screen adjacent to content aimed at children. - 2.6 Themes and scenes in fictional content dealing with matters known to disturb children, such as domestic friction or the humiliation or ill-treatment of children, should be appropriately classified and scheduled. - 2.7 Any portrayal of realistic violence in content likely to be viewed by children should be scheduled and classified with care. - 2.8 When programmes broadcast on free-to-air television during children's normally accepted viewing times (see Guideline 2.1) contain material which is outside audience expectations and likely to disturb children, a written or written-and-verbal audience advisory should be broadcast.
-The advisory should be specific in nature to allow parents or guardians to make an informed choice about their children's exposure to the content, while avoiding detail which itself may disturb or alarm children.
+- 2.4 Children may be protected through security systems, eg, filtering technology.
+Where these are available, they should be clearly and regularly promoted to customers. - 2.5 Content classified M or above, especially that containing sexual or violent material, should not screen adjacent to, and on the same channel as, content aimed at children. - 2.6 Themes and scenes in fictional content dealing with matters known to disturb children, such as domestic friction or the humiliation or ill-treatment of children, should be appropriately classified and scheduled.
+(In the context of pay television, this is about avoiding that type of content on channels targeted at children). - 2.7 Any portrayal of realistic violence in content likely to be viewed by children should be scheduled and classified with care.

+Free-to-Air Television

+2.8 When programmes broadcast on free-to-air television during children's normally accepted viewing times (see Guideline 2.1) contain material which is outside audience expectations and likely to disturb children, a written or written and verbal audience advisory should be is better.